 If starting at Palmer Lake, which I prefer, the trail begins as a wide gravel-surfaced dirt road that leaves the parking area through a gap in the fence near the porta-potties.
 For the next 1.1 miles, the trail roughly parallels the railroad tracks.

 ends at the GOS TH, however to continue onwards you must ride .5 miles on lightly trafficked gravel road to the adjacent Spruce Meadows Open Space TH.
 Simply continue northward on the GOS TH access road, turn left (west) at the stop-sign and ride .4 miles across the railroad crossing to the Spruce Meadows TH.
-This is the Greenland-Spruce Meadows Connector.
+This is the Greenland-Spruce Meadows Connector

 NOTE: This narrow bike tunnel can be dark during low-light conditions and icy in the winter.
 The tunnel also ends in a cattle gate which is usually closed.